smallzjuer/sav-smu.github.io/README.md

 For adding news posts, create a file ./_posts/YYYY-MM-DD-title-of-news-post.md.
 Follow the template of existing posts.
 Note that our Twitter account will automatically tweet a link to any newly created news posts, so please test locally first.

 Supplementary materials (e.g. self-contained mini-sites) should be placed in ./supplementary-material.
-Follow the template of existing pages to automatically generate layout.
+Follow the template of existing pages to automatically generate the standard layout.

 Building/Testing Locally
 ------------------------